FactoryXCode/MfPack/README.md

 *Demonstrates using the IMFSourceReader API to extract uncompressed media data from a media file.
 This sample application reads audio data from a media file and writes the uncompressed audio to a WAVE file.*

-*The AudioClipEx sample demonstrates using the IMFSourceReader and IMFSourceReaderCallback API to extract uncompressed mediadata from a media file.*
+*The AudioClipEx sample demonstrates using the IMFSourceReader and IMFSourceReaderCallback API to extract uncompressed audiodata from a media file.*

+*The AudioClipEx2 sample demonstrates using the IMFSourceReader, IMFSourceReaderCallback and IMFSinkWriter API to extract uncompressed audiodata from a media file and write the audio to a wav.
+It also uses threads for better responsiveness*